 How to Choose the Right Type of Garden Rose for Your Yard

 Roses often have a reputation for being fussy.
 While they're certainly prickly, they're actually quite resilient in the garden, especially when you consider all of the advancements that have been made in modern breeding.
 Now, you can find beautiful roses that are repeat bloomers and disease-resistant, making it easier than ever for home gardeners to add them to their landscaping to stunning effect.
-No matter your need—hiding an ugly fence, a steady supply of cut flowers, or mass plantings—you'll find that there's a rose out there for you.
+No matter your need—hiding an ugly fence, a steady supply of cut flowers, or mass plantings—you'll find that there's a rose garden idea out there for you.
 All you need to do is determine which variety is the right one for your specific needs.
-To help you assess which will work best around your house, we're sharing everything you need to know about the most common varieties of roses readily available to home gardeners.
+To help you assess which will work best around your house and in your garden, we're sharing everything you need to know about the most common varieties of roses readily available to home gardeners.
 It's important to note that there are other types of roses beyond what's on this list, so you're encouraged to research additional options, such as antique roses (single bloomers without disease resistance) and species roses (more brambly thicket than useful landscape plants), if you're interested in expanding your garden even more.

 Hybrid Tea Roses

 When you picture a classic rose in your mind, a hybrid tea is probably what you're imagining.
 Hybrid teas are known for their long stems and full blooms that double wonderfully as cut flowers.
-Varieties grow between three and six feet tall, making them a great option for everything from an accent plant to focal point in your landscape design.
+Varieties grow between three and six feet tall, making them a great idea for everything from an accent plant to focal point in your landscape design.

 Known for resisting common foliage diseases, floribundas are shrubbier than either hybrid tea or grandifloras and have blooms that come in large clusters.
 You'll find that they range from two to six feet tall, making them great choices for edging or hedging, depending on your needs.